 Travel & Prevention Statement

-Exceptions for domestic travel will be processed by vice presidents, and are subject to applicable state and federal travel guidance.
+Exceptions for domestic and international travel will be processed by vice presidents, and are subject to applicable state and federal travel guidance.

 Return from International Travel